2022 Official Rules Top 150 SOLO

 b.
 The largest number of legal live fish weighed.

 c.
 Most Accumulative weight for the year

 d.
-If the tie is not broken by applying the foregoing procedures, place monies will be split evenly, and place points will be awarded accordingly.
-Other ties will be awarded duplicate points and monies divided.
-Event winners' tiebreaker may result in a fish-off.
+If the tie is not broken by applying the preceding procedures, place monies will be split evenly, and place points will be awarded accordingly.
+Event winners' tiebreakers may result in a fish-off.

-22. ABA MEMBERS SHIELD & LOGO: ABA encourages (not mandatory) the wearing of the ABA Logo and Top 150 Solo logo.
-The suggested placement for the ABA logo is centered on the left chest, the top of the patch should hit top center of the left collarbone.
+23. ABA MEMBERS SHIELD & LOGO: ABA encourages (not mandatory) the wearing of the ABA Logo and Top 150 Solo logo.
+The suggested placement for the ABA logo is centered on the left chest, the top of the patch should hit the top center of the left collarbone.

 All rights reserved.
 Reproduction or use of any material in these rules is prohibited except by written permission of American Bass Anglers, Inc.

 Go to www.americanbassanglers.com for the preferred and easiest way to register for an ABA Open Series tournament.

 CITY____________________________ STATE_____________ ZIP CODE____________

 HOME PHONE______________________ CELL PHONE______________________

 TROLLING MOTOR MAKE ________________ TRUCK MAKE ______________________